Credit

 Contact the Information Furnisher

-An information furnisher is an individual or company that reported information to the credit bureaus.
+An information furnisher is an individual or company that reports information to the credit bureaus.
 For example, your landlord may have accidentally reported a missed payment.
 To dispute information provided by an information furnisher, you can send a dispute letter.
 This letter should contain the same information listed above.
 To confirm the correction of the credit report error, you can contact the credit reporting agency directly.

-Fact Eight: A Perfect Credit Score Is Possible
+Fact 8: A Perfect Score Is Possible

 A perfect credit score is 850 points, the highest possible score a borrower can achieve.
 Achieving such a high score is possible but may not be necessary.
-The national average for a credit score is 711.
+The national average for a score is 711.
 Most financial institutions prefer to work with borrowers with a good credit rating above 670.
-If your score is lower, you may be denied credit or offered subpar loan terms, such as high-interest rates.
+If your score is lower, you may be denied credit or offered subpar loan terms, such as high interest rates.

 Having FICO scores higher than the national average can result in financial benefits.
 Having exceptional credit can help you get lower interest rates, extended repayment lengths, and higher loan amounts.
 Your credit directly affects your financial opportunities, so it’s always a good idea to strive for a higher score.